ynput/OpenPype/website/docs/artist_hosts_tvpaint.md

 Render Passes are smaller individual elements of a [Render Layer](artist_hosts_tvpaint.md#render-layer).
 A `character` render layer might consist of multiple render passes such as `Line`, `Color` and `Shadow`.

 Render Passes are specific because they have to belong to a particular Render Layer.
 You have to select to which Render Layer the pass belongs.
-Try to refresh if you don't see demanded Render Layer in the options.
+Try to refresh if you don't see a specific Render Layer in the options.

 <div class="row markdown">
 <div class="col col--6 markdown">

 When you want to create Render Pass
-- choose one or several TVPaint layers
+- choose one or several TVPaint layers.
-- In the **Create** tab, pick `Render Pass`
+- in the **Create** tab, pick `Render Pass`.
-- Fill the `variant` with desired name of pass, e.g. `Color`.
+- fill the `variant` with desired name of pass, e.g. `Color`.
-- Select Render Layer to which belongs in Render Layer combobox
+- select the Render Layer you want the Render Pass to belong to from the combobox.
-  - If you don't see new Render Layer try refresh first
+  - if you don't see new Render Layer try refresh first.
 - Press `Create`

-You have just created Render Pass.
-Selected TVPaint layers should be marked with color group of Render Layer.
+After creating a Render Pass, selected the TVPaint layers that should be marked with color group of Render Layer.

 You can change `variant` or Render Layer later in **Publish** tab.